The Suspicions of Mr Whicher: Synopsis

 He suspects Constance disposed of the blood-soaked nightdress after the murder, and tricked everyone into believing it had been lost by the washerwoman.
-However, he cannot find the nightdress and, at her trial, her lawyer discredits Whicher's case by willfully misrepresenting it.
-Moody is called as a witness, but she lies and states that Constance adored her half-brother, and Constance is acquitted.
+However, he cannot find the nightdress and, at her hearing, her lawyer discredits Whicher's case by willfully misrepresenting it.
+Moody is called as a witness, but she lies and states that Constance adored her half-brother, and Constance is released without a trial.
 Whicher accuses Mr. Kent of abetting the wrongful acquittal.

 Whicher's reputation is destroyed.
 He suffers a breakdown and leaves the police force.
 Five years later, in 1865, Constance confesses her guilt to a clergyman, the Rev. Arthur Wagner, and is re-tried.
-In court the Wagner gives a declaration that he must withhold any information on the grounds that it had been received under the seal of "sacramental confession".
+In court, Wagner gives a declaration that he must withhold any information on the grounds that it had been received under the seal of "sacramental confession".
 At the same time it is revealed that Foley had withheld evidence from Whicher during the original investigation.
 This time Constance admits her guilt, but refuses to corroborate Whicher's theory that her brother was also involved in the murder.
 Mr. Kent decides to forgive Constance, indirectly admitting to Whicher his fault of not being a better father.

 Constance is sentenced to death.
 However, the end intertitle reveals that, due to public outcry after the trial, the sentence was commuted to life in prison, that she was released after serving twenty years, and that she emigrated to Australia (where William was now living) where she died at the age of 100.